 Financial instability can take a toll on your mental health.
 Here’s how you can add some certainty to an uncertain time.

-Add in additional worries over money, and your mental health can take a serious toll.
-But it doesn’t always take a global crisis to trigger concerns over getting out of debt or planning your short- and long-term financial goals.
+With health and financial concerns piled up, your mental health can take a serious toll.
+But it doesn’t always take a global crisis to trigger concerns about getting out of debt or planning your short- and long-term financial goals.

-But there are ways to manage money anxiety: They hinge on having a solid financial plan.
+But there are ways to manage money anxiety – and they hinge on having a solid financial plan.

-“If you don’t have a clear strategy of how your money can align to your life, then you will have stress,” says Riley Poppy, behavioral financial adviser and founder of Ignite Financial Planning in Seattle.
+“If you don’t have a clear strategy of how your money can align to your life, then you will have stress,” says Riley Poppy, behavioral financial adviser and founder of Ignite Financial Planning.
 “Developing strong financial habits are a keystone that can help bring together other areas in your life.”

 With that in mind, here are five productive ways to manage financial stress and build a positive relationship with your money.